barchart/cmdty-pricing-network/docs/content/ClipperData.md

 * [ClipperData Global Wheat](https://www.barchart.com/solutions/data/market/CLP_WHEAT)

 ### What is the coverage?
-CLipperData datasets covers global sea vessel loading, offtake, and flow for major grains importing and exporting countries around the globe.
+ClipperData datasets covers global sea vessel loading, offtake, and flow for major grains importing and exporting countries around the globe.
 For more information visit https://www.barchart.com/cmdty/data/pricing-network/clipperdata

 ### How is the data delivered?
 ClipperData data can be accessed via